hangalito/lite-store/README.md

-<div style="text-align: center;">LiteStore</div>
+LiteStore
 ============================================================

-<div style="text-align: center; font-size: 18px">The Solution for Standalone Application Persistence</div>
+The Solution for Standalone Application Persistence
 ------------------------------------------------------------

 LiteStore is the solution for standalone application persistence.
-It allows you to persist your application-generated data on device.
-No SQL knowledge is required, it's all Java based.
+It allows you to persist your application-generated data on-device.
+No SQL knowledge is required; it's all Java-based.

 # Features